scheinerman/Mods.jl/README.md

 ```

 Automatic promotion of `Integer` type only occurs when the operation
-involes two different types of `Integer`.
+involves two different types of `Integer`.
 If the modulus is too close
 to the largest possible positive value for a given sort of `Integer`
 then incorrect results may emerge.
 Here's an example: